naglaa-ahmed/rtg-compact-course-2023/README.md

 ### 3) Install required packages

-1. Open a console on the folder where you have the repo and create a virtual environment by running `conda create --name komso`.
+1. Open a console on the folder where you have the repo and create a virtual environment by running `conda create --name myenv`.

-2. Activate the environment with the command `conda activate komso`.
+2. Activate the environment with the command `conda activate myenv`.

 3. The list of required packages is contained in the file [requirements.txt](/requirements.txt).
 Install all of them by running the command `conda install --file requirements.txt`.